-Furthermore, we find no clear association of the X1.9 flare with any radio Type II/III bursts based on dynamic spectra obtained by the WAVES instruments (10 kHz-16 MHz) on board both STEREO satellites and those by the ground-based Green Bank Solar Radio Burst Spectrometer (5-1100 MHz).
+Furthermore, we find no clear association of the X1.9 flare with any radio Type II/III bursts based on dynamic spectra obtained by the WAVES instruments (10 kHz-16 MHz) onboard both STEREO satellites and those by the ground-based Green Bank Solar Radio Burst Spectrometer (5-1100 MHz).
 This indicates that this flare does not involve any opening of field lines or interplanetary shocks.

-2.2.
-Structure and Dynamics
+2.1.
+Structure & Dynamics

-At the onset of the flare, one can see a small surge-like ejection (marked by an arrow in Figure 4(a)), apparently confined by the overlying loops (Chen et al. 2013).
+At the onset of the flare, one can see a small surge-like ejection (marked by an arrow in Figure 4(a)), apparently confined by the overlying loops.
 Kumar & Cho (2013) made a connection of this ejection, which is composed of multiple plasmoids, with drifting pulsating structures detected at 500-1200 MHz during 20:21:24-20:22:36 UT.
 The PFL formed after the flare peak is quite stable: its height does not increase with time, as can be seen from the stack plots (Figure 3(d) and (e)) made from a slit (Figure 4(d)) cutting across it.
-The cusp-shaped structure overlying the PFL appears to be diffuse and absent of fine structures.
-However, the running difference images (Figure 4(c) and (e)) reveal that it consists of multiple nested loops which are undergoing upward as well as downward motions all the time (see the animation accompanying Figure 4).
+The cuspshaped structure overlying the PFL appears to be diffuse and absent of fine structures.
+However, the running difference images (Figure 4(c) and (e)) reveal that it consists of multiple